encetroc/portfolio/README.md

 This project is about making my personal portfolio to showcase projects I make.
 You can use it for your own personal portfolio if you want to.
 It is made using only HTML, CSS and Javascript, I used Parcel to minify and bundle the project and Netlify to deploy it.
-Portfolio contains the following feature:
+The portfolio contains the following features:
 - Logo
 - Fullscreen navigation
 - Introduction section